kpmg2021400mg/schoollunch/README.md

-# school lunch delivery project
+# School lunch delivery project

 Due to COVID-19, schools has been shut down.
 Because of it, school meal itself and related businesses crashed.
 Also, children who were service users of school meals have poor nutrition in 2020.